 Rules governing contracts related to election outcomes and political events, including candidate self-betting prohibitions.

-Answer the policy questions below or skip any that do not fit your view.
-We'll map only your answers to the bills in Congress and draft your message.
+Answer the policy questions below or skip any that don't fit your view.
+We use only your answers and the bills they connect to for your message.

 2 bills on this topic